 In June, the Babson College Presidential Scholar and Babson Sustainability Intern represented Turkey as a youth delegate at the UN Ocean Conference Youth and Innovation Forum in Cascais, Portugal.
 Gokcigdem was one of only five other delegates (out of 180 participants) representing Middle Eastern and North African countries.
 “We noticed that there is a huge kind of disconnect in terms of youth in our region advocating for the issues that are facing the Middle East and North Africa,” she said.
 “It’s a really dire situation.”

 So, like she always does, Gokcigdem and two delegates from Egypt took action.
-They immediately began creating MENAeco, a youth organization focused on ocean conversation in the region.
+They immediately began creating MENAeco, a youth organization focused on ocean conservation in the region.
 The ambitious activist also applied for their fledgling organization to speak at the Climate Action Hub of COP27, the 27th Conference of the Parties to the United Nations Framework Convention on Climate Change, held in November at Sharm El-Sheikh, Egypt.

 MENAeco was accepted to COP27 in September, and the trio accelerated their efforts to conduct a survey of youth in the Middle East and North African region as the centerpiece of their COP27 presentation.
 Based on a Middle East Institute research paper, MENAeco conducted a survey of young people (ages 11 to 25) in the region on categories such as drought, water scarcity, rising sea levels, and ocean acidification.
 They curated the results—data and individual stories—from 1,500 respondents for their Climate Action Hub presentation November 16.